 OLYMPICS: Gregorin Claims Bronze in Biathlon Pursuit

-Sochi, 11 February - Slovenia claimed its second bronze medal of the day at the Sochi Games, as Teja Gregorin kept her nerve on the shooting range and exploded in the final running leg to claim third place in the women's 10km biathlon pursuit event on Tuesday.
+Sochi, 11 February - Slovenia claimed its second bronze medal of the day at the Sochi Games, as Teja Gregorin crossed the line third in the women's 10km biathlon pursuit event on Tuesday.

-The 33-year-old Gregorin won Slovenia's first-ever Olympic biathlon medal in the final 2.5 kilometres of the race, after standing in 10th place before the fourth and final shooting stage.
+The 33-year-old Gregorin pulled out a medal-winning performance in the final 2.5 kilometres of the race, after standing in 10th place with 2 km to go.

 Gregorin extends Slovenia's medal count in Sochi to three (one silver, two bronze) and to 14 in all Winter Games to date.